c3po-jpeg/c3po-jpeg/README.md

 ## Hello there

-i like making cool things with 3D graphics! love working with systems languages.
+i like making cool things with 3D graphics and working with systems languages.</n>
 Currently playing around with the vulkan Api and game physics mechanics.
 Also learning a bit of real-time communication with webrtc on the side.